 Many minors find themselves under the stiff arm of the law because of alcohol.
 Often, during high school years it is easy to not make the best decisions when it comes to alcohol.
 There are usually a lot of parties during these formative years where alcohol is present.
 Also, there is something about having rules and boundaries as a minor that makes you want to break them.
 Whatever the reason for possessing or consuming alcohol, there may be major consequences for your actions.
 It may be a great idea to know the consequences of being a minor in possession of alcohol in Missouri.
 This may affect your decision making before going to a party where alcohol is served or before asking an older friend to buy you alcohol.

-What Constitutes The Crime of Minor in Possession of Alcohol in Missouri?
+What Constitutes the Crime of a Minor in the Possession of Alcohol in Missouri?

-Exemption to Minor Consumption of Alcohol in Missouri
+Exemption of Minor Consumption of Alcohol in Missouri

 However, there is an exemption to this law for college students, called the College Course Exception.
 The above stated law will not apply to a minor if the following are met as discussed in the article “What You Need to Know About Minor Consumption and Possession of Alcohol in Missouri“: